 Download the FREE ebook "Beating Myeloma: If I Knew Then What I Know Now" and arm yourself with the information about autologous stem cell transplantation, treatment options, and side effects that I wish I had known about when I began treatment.

-A growing number of studies cite nutrition, supplementation and lifestyle changes that help myeloma patients reach deeper, longer remissions while reducing the risks of side effects.
+A growing number of studies cite evidence-based nutrition, supplementation and lifestyle changes that help multiple myeloma (MM) patients reach deeper, longer remissions while reducing the risks of side effects.

 Regular moderate exercise, anti-MM nutrition, anti-MM supplementation such as omega-3 fatty acids, curcumin, and green tea extract have all be shown to be cytotoxic to multiple myeloma and even enhance chemo efficacy while reducing toxicity.